Terms And Conditions

 Case records including radiographs, ECGs, ultrasound images, and similar documents are the property of, and will be retained by VetDentist.
 The fees paid relate to the undertaking and interpretation of these investigations.
 Upon request the case records may be passed to another veterinary surgeon taking over the case (see Data Protection below).
 In some circumstances an appropriate fee may be payable for the preparation of the notes and duplication of records, ECG, radiographs etc.

-Training-Progress Ltd is registered under the Data Protection Act (Registration Number ZA015828).
+VetDentist is a trading style of Training-Progress Ltd, which is registered under the Data Protection Act (Registration Number ZA015828).
 Details of our registration as a Data Controller can be found at the web site of the Information Commissioner’s Office (www.ico.org.uk).
-VetHospital Ltd's registration number is Z1296187 and Medivet Group Ltd's is Z6909984.
 As case records may contain personal data relating to clients as individuals, we ask that a “Data Protection Waiver” is signed by any client wishing us to transfer the records to a third party.
 Insurance companies frequently request the full clinical records of any patient subject to a claim or embarking on insurance cover.
 The wording of Insurance paperwork for submitting a claim, or requesting cover will usually grant such a waiver as part of the process.
 Any client wishing to view their clinical records can make arrangements with the practice to see, correct, update or remove (as appropriate) any personal data held by us.

 In addition to radiographs etc, video or photographic images of patients and lesions may be obtained.
 These images may be used for veterinary or public education, or for the promotion of the practice.
 All images may be used in both printed and electronic media.
 All rights to the use of any of the images remain with the practice.

-Phone calls to, or from VetHospital are recorded.
+Phone calls to, or from VetDentis may be recorded.
 The purpose of this recording is for training, compliance and security.
 The recordings may be used in the case of any dispute.

 The term "CCTV" is used to encompass the use of webcams, video recording and other similar devices.
 Both images and sound are usually recorded.
-Most of the areas of VetHospital are covered by CCTV recording.
+Areas used by VetDentist may be covered by CCTV recording.
 This includes the external car park, the reception area, the consultation rooms and other areas of the practice.
 The purpose of this recording is for training, compliance and security.
 The recordings may be used in the case of any dispute.

 Prescriptions are available from VetDentist.
 You may obtain Prescription Only Medicines, category V, (POM-Vs) from your veterinary surgeon OR ask for a prescription and obtain these medicines from another veterinary surgeon or pharmacy.
 Your veterinary surgeon may prescribe POM-V’s only for animals under his/her care.
 A prescription may not be appropriate if your animal is an in–patient or immediate treatment is necessary.
 A charge will normally be made for providing a prescription – this will cover the costs of administration, choosing an appropriate medication, reviewing the previous history of the patient, recording details of the prescription on the history, writing the prescription and recording the details on the standard BVA format.